CIA Tibetan program: Costs

 The following table illustrates the costs of the CIA's Tibetan program in 1964:

 Moreover, the estimate for the Tibetan program underwent an estimated budget cut of $570,000 in 1968 when the United States relinquished all related training programs.
 The remaining $1,165,000 was allocated to the CIA budget for the program in the fiscal year 1968.
 However, a considerable degree of uncertainty exists regarding the exact amount approved for the program during this time due to classification issues.

 International lobbying

 The 14th Dalai Lama was financially supported by the CIA between the late 1950s and the mid-1970s, receiving $180,000 a year.
 The funds were paid to him personally, although he used most of them for Tibetan government-in-exile activities such as funding foreign offices to lobby for international support.

+In a CIA document, they noted that many Asian nations were not willing to sponsoring Tibetan case at the U.N. or even the possibility of granting asylum for the Dalai Lama.
+Some reasons for nations not supportive of the Tibetan people include Burma's dispute with China regarding their northern border, the document speculates that Thailand may have been hesitant due to "different form of Buddhism", and lastly, due to Buddhist countries' lack of support, Muslim nations and Philippines did not want to act.
+It is also noted in the document that these nations also did not want to formerly invite the Dalai Lama to visit their countries.

 The Dalai Lama sought asylum in India, but the issues regarding Tibet and China received substantial attention from the press.
 Many protests erupted in response to the political conflicts between Tibet and China in countries including Burma, Pakistan, and Japan (and many more).
 Although the Dalai Lama's pleas proved to be less effective with the passing of time, his office in New York did not cease to lobby several U.N. delegations for the Tibetan cause.
 Also, the Dalai Lama was aided by a former U.S. delegate to the U.N.